-Russian bear dog is also known as Caucasian Shepherd originated in the Caucasus mountain region where it was primarily used for protecting sheep herds against predators which included packs of wolves and bears.
-The Caucasian is bold, fearless, self-confident and fierce when a threat is present, but he is soft, devoted, kind and endearing to his family, including other family pets.
+Russian bear dog is also known as Caucasian Shepherd, originated in the Caucasus mountain region.
+It was primarily used for protecting sheep herds against predators, which included packs of wolves and bears.
+The Caucasian is bold, fearless, self-confident, and fierce when a threat is present, but he is soft, devoted, kind, and endearing to his family, including other family pets.

 Russian bear dog content overview

 - Health & problems